Course Outlines

 MNTC Goal Areas: 05, 07

 Explores research and theory from the field of developmental psychology regarding the nature and processes of human development from early adulthood through old age and death.
 Implications and applications are addressed.
 This course and Child Adolescent Psychology (PSYC 1215) provide a comprehensive study of Lifespan Development.
-Prereq: Recommended PSYC 1101 or PSYC 1201.
+Prereq: Recommended PSYC 1101.

 Prerequisites: None